trickerer/Trinity-Bots/README.md

         - `.npcb co sta` (same as above)
         - `.npcbot command stopfully` (NPCBot will interrupt all actions, stop and not react to anything)
         - `.npcbot command follow` (NPCBot will follow you if not already)
+        - `.npcbot command follow only` (all NPCBots will do nothing while following you)
         - `.npcb co nog` (you will not be able to open NPCBot gossip menu even out of combat)
         - `.npcb co unb sheal` (temporarily remove druid NPCBot Sheal)
 - **`info _TARGET_`** -- (Player command) shows info on owned bots